-What You Need to Know about RSV, Croup, and Whooping Cough (Pertussis) in Kids
+The Differences Between RSV, Croup, and Whooping Cough in Kids

-Knowing the symptoms of illnesses, as well as treatments and prevention, is key in keeping your children healthy.
+Knowing the symptoms of illnesses, as well as treatments and prevention, is key to keeping your children healthy.

-Below is a list of three common serious childhood illnesses, their symptoms, their treatments and prevention.
+Below is a list of three common (and serious) childhood respiratory illnesses, their symptoms, their treatments, and prevention.

 Fevers in Children